DBCDK/communityservice/doc/endpoints.md

 ## Complex queries

-The endpoint `/query` accepts complex [queries](query-language.md) as a POST request with the body contining the unencoded JSON query.
+The endpoint `/query` accepts complex [queries](query-language.md) as a POST request with the body containing the unencoded JSON query.